KhullyMall/KhullyMall/README.md

 ### Hi there 👋

+I am an aspiring software developer.
+I am part of Bootcamp 12 with School of Code.
+Looking forward to my journey into code and tech.
+My initial journey will include

+- Learning and devloping my skills in HTML, CSS and Javascript
+- Understand Git and Github
+- Having fun along the way

 <!--
 **KhullyMall/KhullyMall** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.